ameerahrosely/emma/README.md

 The answered quizzes will show the user's earned score after the quiz ends and in the quiz main menu.
 The higher the score, the user may earn higher levels in achievements.

-Note: Briefly describe what your app is all about

 ## Group Members

 - Name 1: AMEERAH NABIHAH BINTI ROSELY (A17CS0010)